 Medicine Buddha Jangwa – purification ritual to benefit the deceased

 Jangwa is performed annually at Land of Medicine Buddha, usually in the Fall.

 This Jangwa ritual, based on the Medicine Buddha, is beneficial for those who were recently deceased, or who had passed away several years ago.
 The Medicine Buddha Puja will be performed before the Jangwa ritual.

 Two Ways to Register:

-- A passport size photo of the deceased is needed for the ceremony.
+- A passport size photo of the deceased can be submitted for the ceremony.
 The photo should be a solo picture of the deceased.
 Do not send originals, the photo is non-returnable.

 - Ashes are not required.
 Do not send ashes by mail.